Stunning Dance Company

-***If you will not be able to attend in person due to COVID or because you live out of town, etc, you must submit an audition video virtually.
 It is of the utmost importance that each dancer and parent read and understand the competition team requirements PRIOR to making a decision to participate on a competition team.
-Any dancer, age 6 and up, is eligible to audition in for competition teams.
+Any dancer, age 5 and up, is eligible to audition in for competition teams.
 Younger students are able to participate with specific invitation from the studio owner or competition instructor.
 Every interested student will be required to audition in order place them on the correct team and/or determine if they are ready to be a competitive dancer.
 Dance teams will be divided based on technique, age, ability, attitude, maturity, motivation, commitment, and strength.
 Please note that neither age nor friendships will be the main determinant of placement.
 We will be looking for ballet and other dance techniques, knowledge of dance terminology, flexibility, musicality, performance quality, and properly executed leaps, jumps, and turns, or applicable techniques.

 Hip Hop Only Dance Team commitment: 2-3 competitions, recitals, convention is optional, performance team shows are optional, but recommended to get more performance experience.

 Mini Hollywood Stars Team commitment: Performance team shows , +1 competition a year with your age group, 1 convention.

 Rising Star Team commitment: Performance team shows +2 competition a year with your age group., 1 convention.
 Performance team shows are optional, but recommended to help give more performance experience.

 Placement could be:

 Pro Stars Competition Team: 3 competitions, 2 conventions (can do more than 1 if they want to), +performance team shows, and recital.

 Adult Company commitment: 1 competition, recitals, optional conventions, other shows to be announced.